JayRVigilla/j_dot_files/README.md

 After backing up your old Mac you may now follow these install instructions to setup a new one.

-1. Update macOS to the latest version through system preferences
+1. Update macOS to the latest version through system preferences.
 2. [Generate a new public and private SSH key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) by running:

    ```zsh